 An excellent picture showing the difference between the two kinds of smoke can be found here: The BBQ Brethren Forum.

 2 hours: After the first three hours, wrap each slab of ribs in two layers of heavy duty aluminum foil.
 This is called "foiling your ribs".
 As you do this, be careful not to puncture the foil, especially with any pointy edges of meat or bone.
 If you like, you can add a little apple juice or some other liquid to the bottom of the foil pouch before closing it.
-Then you put the ribs back on the grill for an additional two hours.
+Then you put the ribs back on the grill or in the oven for an additional two hours.
 Keep the heat at 225°F.

 1 hour: In the last hour of the 3-2-1 method, you take the ribs from the oven, remove them from the foil and place them back on the grill to finish cooking and firm-up a bit.